Promotions consultant in breach of contract after failing to deliver

-The client claimed over $1,000,000 in costs, which they believed covered the total monetary loss of the failed campaign.
+The client claimed over £1,000,000 in costs, which they believed covered the total monetary loss of the failed campaign.
 Luckily, the promotions consultant had purchased CFC’s professional liability insurance which provides comprehensive legal cover, contractual liability cover, claims cover and business interruption cover.
-The cover was triggered when the promotions consultant was faced with litigation for failing to fulfill its contractual obligations.
+The cover was triggered when the promotions consultant was faced with litigation for failing to fulfil its contractual obligations.

 A successful settlement

 The case itself was complex, with a very real risk of considerable defense costs should the claim be brought before a court.
 For this reason, the client opted to pursue mediation.
 It was difficult for the client to prove a total financial loss as the potential of the campaign was subjective.
 The promotions consultant was sued